commanderking/citybikeshare/README.md

 Currently, this is only available for bike data in Boston and Washington DC.

-### Steps to Build One File
+### Steps to building a parquet or csv file

 1. Install pipenv (https://pipenv.pypa.io/en/latest/install/) if needed
 2. pipenv install
 3. pipenv shell
 4. pipenv run build [city] (ex pipenv run build Boston)

-You'll find the created files in the top level `build` folder.
-By default, we generate a parquet file.
-If you'd like a csv file, you can run
+By default, you'll find the created file in the top level `build` folder.
+If you'd like a csv file instead, you can run

 ```
 pipenv run build [city] --csv